apify/apify-docs/sources/platform/proxy/google_serp_proxy.md

 </TabItem>
 </Tabs>

-## Using standard libraries and languages {#using-standard-libraries-and-languages}
+## Examples using standard libraries and languages {#using-standard-libraries-and-languages}

-You can find your proxy password on the [Proxy page](https://console.apify.com/proxy) of the Apify Console.
+You can find your proxy password on the [Proxy page](https://console.apify.com/proxy/access) of the Apify Console.

 > The `username` field is **not** your Apify username.<br/>
 > Instead, you specify proxy settings (e.g. `groups-GOOGLE_SERP`).<br/>